 My son/daughter gets funding for disability supports from multiple sources.
 Which of these funding streams can be used to help support them in college?

 Many students are using funding from vocational rehabilitation (VR) and/or Medicaid to help pay for college.
 If your son or daughter has these services, it is very worthwhile to discuss how those services and supports can help pay for college attendance.
 In some states, VR is very supportive of these initiatives, while other states are still determining if they will support college for students with intellectual disability.
 The same is true of Medicaid funding for developmental disability services.
-One thing that is true everywhere is that Medicaid cannot be used to pay for tuition, but it can be used for other college expenses.
+One thing that is true in most states is that Medicaid cannot be used to pay for tuition, but it can be used for other college expenses.
 The details of that must be discussed with your developmental disabilities agency.

 What are the general costs associated with attending a postsecondary program?
 For example, the cost of tuition, books, room & board, and general fees?